"Chakra" comes from the Sanskrit word for wheel, and is more commonly translated to mean a point of physical or spiritual energy in the human body.

 A dear friend of mine has had a string of messy break-ups and not surprisingly she has all the signs of a blocked anahata or heart chakra.
 I have shared some of my clearing techniques, listed below, with her and am hopeful that given some time and work, she will open her heart and be rewarded with a healthy, loving relationship.

 Signs of a balanced chakra include a strong, healthy heart, immune system, endocrine system and good circulation.
 This chakra is incredibly sensitive to stress.
-During periods of high stress, try some of the methods below to keep this chakra balanced.
+During periods of high stress, try some of these chakra practices to balance the chakra.

 - Apply rose, bergamot, or thyme essential oils before starting your day to activate this chakra